AZaglewska/Community_garden_website/README.md

 Logos are created by me using Figma.

+This site has been created by Anna Zaglewska : https://ariann.netlify.app/

 if you have any problems to run the project, feel free to contact me by e-mail: web.annazaglewska@gmail.com